This post may contain affiliate links. Please read our disclosure policy.

 • 1/4 cup sun-dried tomatoes, chopped

-• 1 tbsp gluten-free flour, or any flour
+• 1 tablespoon gluten-free flour, or any flour

-• 5 oz fresh spinach, or frozen, strained
+• 5 ounces fresh spinach, or frozen, strained

 Instructions

-• Cook the pasta according to package directions, just until done to al-dente.
+• Cook the 8 ounces Short Pasta of Choice according to package directions, just until done to al dente.
 Drain, drizzle with a tiny bit of oil and season with salt and pepper; Toss well then set aside.

-• Season the salmon with salt and Italian seasoning on both sides.
+• Season the 1 pound skinless salmon fillets with Kosher salt and ground pepper and 1/2 teaspoon Italian seasoning on both sides.

-• Heat the oil in a large non-stick skillet over medium heat.
+• Heat the 1 tablespoon olive oil in a large non-stick skillet over medium heat.

 • Add salmon and cook for 3-5 minutes, then gently flip and cook for 3-4 minutes more, or until flaky.
 Set aside on a plate.

-• To the same preheated skillet add garlic and sun-dried tomatoes.
-Cook for a minute then stir in the flour.
-Pour the milk little by little, stirring continuously until a smooth sauce forms.
+• To the same preheated skillet add 3-4 cloves garlic (minced) and 1/4 cup sun-dried tomatoes.
+Cook for a minute then stir in the 1 tablespoon gluten-free flour.
+Pour the 1 1/2 cup skimmed milk little by little, stirring continuously until a smooth sauce forms.

 • Add cooked pasta to the sauce and cook for a couple of minutes more, just until heated through.